Nonparametric Link Prediction in Large Scale Dynamic Networks: Introduction

-Our approach falls under the framework of non-parametric time series prediction, which models the evolution of a sequence $x_t$ over time~\cite{Masry_nonparametric}.
-Each $x_t$ is modeled as a function of a moving window $(x_{t-1}, \ldots, x_{t-p})$, and so $x_t$ is assumed to be independent of the rest of the time series given this window; the function itself is learnt via kernel regression.
-In our case, however, there is a graph snapshot in each timestep.
-The obvious extension of modeling each graph as a multi-dimensional $x_t$ quickly runs into problems of high dimensionality, and is not scalable.
-Instead, we appeal to the following intuition: the graphs can be thought of as providing a ``spatial'' dimension that is orthogonal to the time axis.
-In the spirit of the time series model discussed above, our model makes the additional assumption that the linkage behavior of any node $i$ is independent of the rest of the graph given its ``local'' neighborhood or cluster $N(i)$; in effect, local neighborhoods are to the spatial dimension what moving windows are to the time dimension.
-Thus, the out-edges of $i$ at time $t$ are modeled as a function of the local neighborhood of $i$ over a moving window, resulting in a much more tractable problem.
-This model also allows for different {\em types} of neighborhoods to exist in the same graph, e.g., regions of slow versus fast change in links, assortative versus disassortative regions (where high-degree nodes are more/less likely to connect to other high-degree nodes), densifying versus sparsifying regions, and so on.
-An additional advantage of our non-parametric model is that it can easily incorporate node and link features which are not based on the graph topology (e.g., labels, in labeled graphs).
+Thus we model the out-edges of $i$ at time $t$ as a function of the local neighborhood of $i$ over a moving window of time, resulting in a much more tractable problem.
+As a byproduct, this also allows for different evolutions for different regions to exist in the same graph; e.g., regions of slow versus fast change in links, assortative versus disassortative regions (where high-degree nodes are more/less likely to connect to other high-degree nodes), densifying versus sparsifying regions, and so on.

-Our contributions are as follows:\\ (1) {\em Non-parametric problem formulation:} We offer, to our knowledge, the first non-parametric model for link prediction in dynamic graphs.
-The model is powerful enough to accommodate regions with very different evolution profiles, which would be impossible for any single link prediction rule or heuristic.
-It also enables learning based on both topological as well as other externally available features (such as labels).
+As a brief summary, our contributions are as follows:\\ (1) {\em Nonparametric problem formulation:} We offer, to our knowledge, the first nonparametric model for link prediction in dynamic networks.
+The model is powerful enough to accommodate different regions with different dynamics, which is not accommodated in existing heuristic approaches.
+It also allows covariates to be incorporated (such as demographic data about a node).

-(2) {\em Consistency of the estimator:} Using arguments from the literature on strong mixing, we show mean square consistency of our estimator.
-The closest analysis akin to ours is the analysis of subsampling from random fields~\cite{politis-subsampling-book}, which also makes similar assumptions.
+(2) {\em Consistency and weak convergence of the estimator:} We prove consistency of our estimator using notions of strong mixing in Markov chains.
+To establish weak convergence we show how to adapt Stein's method to our setting, going beyond the dependency graph formulation of Stein's method~\citep{Rinott:1996:MCL:230170.230181} to allow long-range weak dependence instead of marginal independence.